Pet foods come in so many shapes, sizes, and textures that you as an owner are bound to be troubled while figuring out what’s best for your pet.

 Either type should be able to fulfill your pet’s nutritional requirements as long as it has good quality ingredients.
 Make your choice based on what you feel is best for your pet in the long run, factoring in what is convenient for you.
-You can also choose to give your pet a mix of both dry and wet foods – mix them together or give the wet food occasionally as a treat.
+You can also choose to give your pet a mix of both dry and wet foods – mix them

 Remember to also consult with your veterinarian for inputs on which type is better for your pet’s age, health, and breed.
 Choose wisely for a happy and healthy pet!